vbrabandt2005/42_Wolfsburg-VB/Circle-02_August2024/Push_Swap-September2024/Documentation/push_swap.md

 ##### sort_three

-sort_three - Sort a stack of three elements
+Sort a stack of three elements

 This function sorts a stack containing exactly three elements.
 It uses a combination of rotate and swap operations to achieve the correct order.